 Retouching: This shot has been graded and retouched.
 I have taken out a few blemishes under the eyes where the mascara had flaked off during a wardrobe change.
 I have not shaped or sculpted any features in any way.
 There's no softening of the skin.
 If you can see blemishes it's because the make up is very light.

 It's all Cody and Yep! her eyes really look like that!

 I have screen grabbed the image so you can see the detail on the file:

 1:1 Close Up

-High Resolution Sensors: As a professional photographer it is essential to be able to have “creative options” regarding the final composition after a shoot.
+High Resolution Sensors: As a professional photographer it is essential to be able to have "creative options" regarding the final composition after a shoot.
 Sony R series cameras, with their high megapixel sensors help with this enormously.
-I cannot remember the last time I didn’t crop and, or rotate an image for professional use?
+I simply cannot remember the last time I didn't crop and, or rotate an image for professional use?
 I have created this image to illustrate the options that the sensor has given me.
-Anyone who says “I make my choices in camera” has never had a client or a brief.
+Anyone who says "I make my choices in camera" has never had either a client or a brief.

 Cropped Image overlaid on the original file

 The Sony groups on Facebook are a litany of opinion on the subject of cropping in camera.
-There’s also so much discussion regarding high resolution vs lower resolution versions of the Sony cameras.
+There's also so much discussion regarding high resolution vs lower resolution versions of the Sony cameras.
 They often cite autofocus speeds and better video in support of using a camera with less pixels on the sensor, as though they have experienced a real, meaningful improvement when comparing one to the other.
 This is all really moot to a professional phhotographer.